William R. Tyler Fellowships

 Prospective Tyler Fellows will be required to attend a one-day orientation at Dumbarton Oaks, in the late spring preceding the beginning of their two-year Fellowship.
 During their residence at Dumbarton Oaks, Tyler Fellows will be asked to give informal talks on their work in progress.
 Tyler Fellows will also be expected to provide written reports and communication about their dissertation research and Dumbarton Oaks project on a regular basis throughout the two-year term.

 Qualified Harvard graduate students may apply through the Dumbarton Oaks online application program.
-Check back soon for the link to the 2014 application.

 In the Embark application, please mark the box for ‘Tyler Fellowship.’
 An in-depth description of projected research travel or field work should be uploaded in the section for optional documents at the end of the application.
 Candidates should request three letters of recommendation, two of which should be from professors in their department at Harvard University, and one of which should be from their dissertation supervisor.
 Award notifications are made mid- to late February.